SadieEdwar/Lab3_q2_816019835/README.md

 Test Case ID: TC009
-Test Case Description: Active delay function waits for a time outisde of 500ms plus tolerance of 100ms Test Steps: a)call the intergated_test1 Task
+Test Case Description: Active delay function waits for a time outisde of 500ms plus tolerance of 100ms Test Steps:
+1)call the intergated_test1 Task
-b) enter the mutex , xSemaphore
+2) enter the mutex , xSemaphore
-c) set the GPIO2 pin to 0
+3) set the GPIO2 pin to 0
-d) call the active_delay() function
+4) call the active_delay() function
-e) check if the time delayed is 500
+5) check if the time delayed is 500
 Test Data: diff_tick
 Expected Results: "FAIL: time delay not within 100ms tolerance" Actual Results: "FAIL: time delay not within 100ms tolerance"